OsherKoren/Data-engineering/README.md

    server name

-Any change of configuration should be applied in this file only.
+Any change of configuration should be applied in this file only -  local_db_config.ini

 2. Create a new database with the name: AdsDB on your local MS SQL SERVER.
 3. In DB.py file in DB __init__ constructor , change the default variable from local=False to local=True